-CAUTION: Do not remove the data plates from the grate assembly.
-The data plates contain important product information.
+A CAUTION: Do not remove the data plates from the grate assembly.
+The data plates contain important warranty and safety information.

-Remove logs and heater base assembly from carton.
-Note: Do not pick up heater base assembly by burners.
+Remove log and heater base assembly from carton.

+- Note: Do not pick up heater base assembly by burners.
 This could damage heater.
-Always handle base assembly by grate.

-- 2. Remove all protective packaging applied to logs and heater for shipment. - Check heater for any shipping damage.
+Always handle base assembly by grate. - 2.
+Remove all protective packaging applied to log and heater for shipment. - 3.
+Check heater for any shipping damage.
 If heater is damaged call DESA Heating, LLC at 1-866-672-6040 for replacement parts before returning to dealer.